 The crews of Lady Washington and Hawaiian Chieftain are a tight-knit community of Grays Harbor sailors.
 They are bright, skilled, hilarious, and come from all over the US, as well as overseas.
-Many of them got their start in our Two Weeks Before the Mast volunteer program.
-If you’d like to join our crew, check out our Jobs and Volunteering pages.
+Many of them got their start in our Two Weeks Before the Mast program.
+If you’d like to join our crew, check out our Jobs page.

 THE SEAPORT STAFF AND BOARD OF DIRECTORS

 Our wonderful staff and board members do the behind-the-scenes work to keep our vessels sailing.
 To learn more about contributing your time to our efforts, visit our jobs page.

 Brandi discovered a love for non-profit work when she joined the Seaport.
 Her background is mostly in the private sector of construction finance and management.
 Brandi believes strongly in our mission and in providing opportunities for education and maritime career growth.

 Brandi is a local Harborite, who currently resides in Montesano with her family.
 She attended Aberdeen High School before getting an Associate’s degree at Grays Harbor Community College.

 Mikayla was born and raised in Grays Harbor County.
 She resides in Aberdeen where she has the joy of raising her own little family.
 Mikayla is proud to be a Pacific Northwesterner with her love for anything outdoors, rain or shine; because we all know it rains a lot in Grays Harbor.
 She loves mountain climbing, hiking with her family, hunting, fishing, you name it.
 Outdoors and family are her passions.
 Mikayla recently joined GHHS in September 2016 as our Bookkeeper.
 She looks forward to being a part of this organization’s future.
 It warms her heart to provide educational programs that not only teach children a piece of history, but create memories they can cherish and share with others.